 Apple recently announced the starting date for WWDC22.
 It will be held from 6 June to 10 June.
-The tagline for the event is “Call to code”.
+The tagline for the event is “Call to code.”
 In this event, Apple will reveal the new versions of iOS, iPadOS, macOS, tvOS and watchOS. iOS 16 will likely be the new version of iOS. iOS 16 could add wallpapers with widget-like capabilities and an Always-on Display feature.
 Apple will also announce the list of devices that will support iOS 16.
-So, all iPhone 7 and 7 Plus users might be wondering if they will get the iOS 16 update or not.
+So, all iPhone 7 and 7 Plus users might wonder if they will get the iOS 16 update.
 This article will tell you if iPhone 7 and 7 Plus will get the iOS 16 update.

 iPhone 7 and 7 Plus iOS 16 Update Status